PrefectHQ/prefect/docs/guide/getting_started/introduction.md

 ### Parameters

 Sometimes, it's useful to provide information to a flow at runtime.
-Prefect provides a special task called a `Paramater` for this purpose.
+Prefect provides a special task called a `Parameter` for this purpose.
 Let's use a parameter to write a flow that says hello to someone:

 ```python
 from prefect import Parameter